-- Small radishes: These are what people usually grow in their garden.
-Whether its Easter egg radishes or French breakfast, there’s no need to peel them before fermenting.
+- Small radishes: These are what people usually grow in their gardens.
+Whether it’s Easter egg radishes or French breakfast, there’s no need to peel them before fermenting.
 Simply cut them in halves or quarters before packing them in the jar.

-- Large round radishes: There are several large heirloom varieties of radish including watermelon radishes and black radishes.
+- Large round radishes: There are several large heirloom varieties of radish including watermelon radishes and black radishes (affiliate links).
 You might want to peel them depending on the thickness of the skin.
 Then slice them into 1/4″ thick rounds or sticks

 I love experimenting with flavour.
 It’s the best part about making your own fermented pickles!
 While radishes are packed full of flavour all on their own, it is fun to add some other flavours to the batch.

 - Dill pickle: Add 1 clove of garlic and a sprig of dill.